 On New Year’s Eve of 1853 a banquet was held inside the reconstruction of the Iguanodon, which had not yet been completed, and under the portraits of Cuvier, Buckland, Mantell and Owen the twenty privileged guests to this unusual inauguration proposed a toast to the glory of the dinosaurs and Queen Victoria.

-On 30 November 1936 the Crystal Palace burned to the ground but Hawkin’s models can still be seen today in Sydenham Park.
+On 30 November 1936 the Crystal Palace burned to the ground but Hawkin’s models can still be seen today in Crystal Palace park.

 Jose Luis Sanz, Starring T. rex!: Dinosaur Mythology and Popular Culture, Indiana University Press, 2002.

 Philippe Taquet, Dinosaur Impressions: Postcards from a Paleontologist, Cambridge University Press, 1999.